Scrim (material): Applications to stage lighting

-In general, anything that is lit will be seen on both sides of a scrim: scrims do not absorb light.
-Scrim can also be used in theatre in combination with a cyclorama or backdrop.
+In general, anything that is lit will be seen on both sides of a scrim.
+Scrims do not absorb light.
+Scrim can also be used in theater in combination with a cyclorama or backdrop.
 The idea is similar to the other uses.
-When the drop is lit (or images or video are rear-projected onto the back of the drop), the images or colours projected are visible.
+When the drop is lit (or images or video are rear-projected onto the back of the drop), the images or colors projected are visible.
 However, when the drop is not lit, the images or colors will disappear.
 A scrim can also help dull the image, creating a greater sense of depth.

 Another effect is caused by layering two scrims, or even by placing a mirror behind a scrim and lighting it: the familiar moire effect.
 This can often cause audience disorientation.

 Reinforcement material

-The technique of using scrim as a reinforcement occurs commonly in the manufacture of glass-fiber or carbon-fiber composites: scrim layers may cover the exterior surface of the carbon-fiber laminate for an improved protective surface.
-Jute scrim can reinforce plaster in sculpture, when casting or working directly in plaster.
+The technique of using scrim as a reinforcement occurs commonly in the manufacture of glass-fiber or carbon-fiber composites.
+Scrim layers may cover the exterior surface of the carbon-fiber laminate for an improved protective surface.
+Jute scrim can reinforce plaster in sculpture when casting or working directly in plaster.

-A similar usage of the term is found in sailcloth manufacture, where scrim is a strong loose weave of fibres laminated into the cloth to provide extra strength and stability to sails.
+A similar usage of the term is found in sailcloth manufacture, where scrim is a strong loose weave of fibers laminated into the cloth to provide extra strength and stability to sails.